 My most recent clubfoot surgery was performed to correct subluxation of my toes.
 A partial met head resection was performed and the toes pinned in a corrected position.

 So what does a foot surgeon learn from the perspective of being a patient?
-Here’s some thoughts.
+Here are some thoughts:

 - Strangers can be quite kind.
 Most of us go out into the world with a degree of cynicism.
 When you have a disability, it’s often surprising to see how kind some strangers can be.

 - Crutches are really noisy.
 I’m certainly not sneaking up on anyone.

 - Time slows down when you’re non-weight bearing.
 Is it time to pull the pins yet?
 Albert Einstein discovered the theory of relativity after foot surgery (just kidding).

 - Surgical teams are awesome.
 Undergoing general anesthesia, particularly when the doctors and nurses are your peers, you wonder; did I say anything stupid?
 My team is tight.
 They smiled and just said, “you were fine.”
 Nice to know both the personal and professional sides of my co-workers.